bitcoin/bitcoin/doc/developer-notes.md

   - **Note**: Follow the instructions in [Upgrading LevelDB](#upgrading-leveldb) when merging upstream changes to the leveldb subtree.

+- src/crc32c
+  - Used by leveldb for hardware acceleration of CRC32C checksums for data integrity.
+  - Upstream at https://github.com/google/crc32c ; Maintained by Google.

 - src/libsecp256k1
   - Upstream at https://github.com/bitcoin-core/secp256k1/ ; actively maintaned by Core contributors.